-We are partnering with students studying under Daniel Horton in the Earth and Planetary Sciences Department at Northwestern University to offer you creative and informative middle school content about the science of cloud types, atmospheric effects, stars (see below!) and storms.
-What is the science?
-And why does it matter?
+SkyDay is partnering with students studying under Daniel Horton in the Earth and Planetary Sciences Department at Northwestern University to offer creative middle school content about all things sky.
+What is the science of cloud types, atmospheric effects, storms and the solar system.
+Why does it matter?
 And how does it all relate to climate?
 If you can see it when you look up, that's what we want to talk about!

 Blue Skies - can offer amazing transitions of light!
 Can you catch them?
 Clouds - amazing possibilities!
 Transitions - Day to night.
 Night to day.
 Storms - Here's an art challenge.
 Can you convey the idea of a storm without showing its impact on objects (like trees, people, etc.) Night Time - not easy to do but can be spectacular!
 It can also be filtered by Country and by School/Group